 The development of these mobile call recording solutions means that it’s now technically possible for all companies involved in trading activities to record and keep all calls for compliance requirements – without affecting everyday calling.
 For banks and hedge funds, implementing mobile voice recording ahead of the January 2018 deadline is not only essential, it’s now also easy to do (with the right solution).

-To find out more about what MiFID II will mean for your business and how we can help you meet your compliance requirements, get in touch or take a look at our dedicated Mobile Voice Recording website.
+To find out more about what MiFID II will mean for your business, get in touch today.

 And keep an eye on our blog for the next instalment in our MiFID II blog series.